NBISweden/workshop-reproducible-research/docs/git.md

 erikfmbp:~/teaching/workshop-reproducible-research erik.fasterius $
 ```

-The above prompt contains, the name of the computer, a colon, the current
+The above prompt contains the name of the computer, a colon, the current
 working directory, the username and a dollar-sign; it is stored in the
 variable `PS1`.
 You can type `echo $PS1` to see what variables your prompt
 is made up of; the above example contains `\h:\W \u\$`, where `\h` is the